-Finding a therapist in Sweden who works in English with real depth, rather than a manualized course of a fixed number of sessions, is harder than the country's reputation for excellent healthcare suggests.
-The public system covers therapy, but access runs through a referral, the waits are long, and the work on offer is overwhelmingly short-term and CBT-based.
-English-speaking private therapists exist in Stockholm, but the pool doing sustained, depth-oriented work is small.
+Finding a therapist in Sweden who works in English with real depth is harder than the country's reputation for excellent healthcare suggests.
+The public system covers therapy.
+But access runs through a referral, the waits are long, and the work on offer is mostly short-term.
+Private therapists who work in English exist in Stockholm.
+But the pool doing sustained depth work is small.

 I work with anyone who needs support in English and happens to be in Sweden.
-That might mean you moved here for a job in tech or research and the adjustment has been harder and lonelier than the high quality of life implied.
-It might mean you have been here years, speak passable Swedish, and something with no connection to Sweden has finally surfaced.
+That might mean you moved here for a job in tech or research.
+The adjustment has been harder and lonelier than the high quality of life implied.
+It might mean you have been here years, speak passable Swedish, and something with no link to Sweden has finally surfaced.
 It might mean the winters, or the social reserve, have worn on you in ways you did not anticipate.

 Or it might have nothing to do with Sweden at all.
 A low you cannot quite name, a relationship under strain, a career that has gone sideways.
 You do not need to know exactly what is wrong.
 You need to be willing to look at it.

-You can spend a long time being fine without actually being okay.
+You can spend a long time being fine without really being okay.
 The two are not the same.

 The work